tiavina-mika/mui-password-checklist/README.md

 <p align="center">

-A <a href="https://mui.com/material-ui/getting-started/overview/">Material-UI</a> password input with password strength indicator.
+A <a href="https://mui.com/material-ui/getting-started/overview/">Material-UI</a> password input with list of password validation steps or conditions that should be fulfilled.
 </p>